aron-thor-haraldsson/MDX_ROS_ramp_climbing/src/octomap_mapping/README.md

 Usage:

-When everything is set up as described in the above steps, perform the following steps to use the package:
+Perform the following steps to create a map:
 - roslaunch octomap_server octomapping_in_simulation.launch

 Gazebo simulation will open to show the simulated world.